Stephen D. Krasner: Career

 Krasner was a key figure in establishing regime theory as a prominent topic of study in IR, in part through the 1983 edited collection International Regimes.
 Krasner is a key figure in the development of hegemonic stability theory.
 Krasner was influenced by Robert Gilpin.

 He has written extensively about statehood and sovereignty.

-Krasner is credited with incorporating the idea of punctuated equilibrium into the social sciences and contributing to critical juncture theory.
+Krasner is credited with incorporating the idea of punctuated equilibrium in social theory and contributing to critical juncture theory.

 Krasner is a senior fellow at Stanford's Hoover Institution.

 Krasner was named Director of Policy Planning in the State Department by his former Stanford University colleague Condoleezza Rice.

 In 2020, Krasner, along with over 130 other former Republican national security officials, signed a statement that asserted that President Trump was unfit to serve another term, and "To that end, we are firmly convinced that it is in the best interest of our nation that Vice President Joe Biden be elected as the next President of the United States, and we will vote for him."